 Each preference receives an allocation of points.
 The more preference points an applicant receives, the higher the applicant's position on the wait list.
+The point system only applies to the Local Preferences.

-The PBV sub list is organized by family size and the corresponding bedroom size as follows:
+Beyond Local Preferences, the PBV wait list is organized by family size and the corresponding bedroom size as follows:

-- .
-One and two person families are eligible for a one-bedroomunit. - .
-Three and four person families are eligible for a two- bedroom unit. - .
-Five and six person families are eligible for a three- bedroom unit. - .
-Seven and eight person families are eligible for a four- bedroom unit.
+- One and two person families are eligible for a one-bedroom unit.
+Two person households with nonspousal/"significant other" status may be assigned a two-bedroom voucher. - Three and four person families are eligible for a two- bedroom unit. - Five and six person families are eligible for a three- bedroom unit. - Seven and eight person families are eligible for a four- bedroom unit.